 The sublime Khas Mahal, where Shah Jahan lived with his favorite wife Mumtaz Mahal, shows distinctive Islamic and Persian influences.
 It was adorned with pure gold and precious gems, and its white marble is covered in intricate etchings and floral inlay work.
 There are ornamented ceilings, fountains, alcoves, and lattice windows that look out across the river to the Taj Mahal.
 On either side are the Golden Pavilions, where Shah Jahan's daughters slept.

 To the left of the Khas Mahal is Musamman Burj, an octagonal tower where Shah Jahan is thought to have been confined by his son until his death.
 It also provides an outstanding view of the Taj Mahal and has exquisite inlay work.

-The wooden Diwan-i-Khas (Private Audience Hall), next to Musamman Burj, was remodeled by Shah Jahan.
+The wooden Diwan-i-Khas (Hall of Private Audience), next to Musamman Burj, was remodeled by Shah Jahan.
 It has more white marble inlaid with gemstones shaped into floral motifs.
 Most of this decorative work comes from Persian art and their love of flowers.

-Further mirror work can be seen on the walls of the Sheesh Mahal, although it's not possible to go inside.
+Further mirror work can be seen on the walls of the Sheesh Mahal, although it's not possible to go inside because the Archeological Survey of India closed it off.
 Other attractions include the three white marble mosques (Moti Masjid, Nagina Masjid and Mina Masjid) constructed by Shah Jahan, a marble public audience hall, courtyards, and gardens.